domZippilli/gcsfast/README.md

 4. [Temporary] You need the 5.7.0 version of gcloud-aio-storage, which has changes required by gcsfast.
-This hasn't been released yet, so clone the repository and install from the latest source:
+This hasn't been released yet, so clone the repository and install from the latest source to overwrite the installed
+   version:

 ```shell
 git clone https://github.com/talkiq/gcloud-aio.git